MuckRock/documentcloud/docs/api/api.md

 #### Filters

 - `kind` &mdash; Filter for entities with the given kind (may give multiple, comma seperated)
-- `mid` &mdash; Boolean filter for entities which do or do not have a MID
+- `mid` &mdash; Boolean filter for entities which do or do not have a mid
 - `wikipedia_url` &mdash; Boolean filter for entities which do or do not have a Wikipedia URL

 ## Projects